tibica-io/tibica-webpages-templates/README.md

 ## 📚 Getting Started

-To use these templates with Tibica t.Site, follow the complete setup guide at [https://docs.tibica.io/getting-started/step-2-install-and-create/](https://docs.tibica.io/getting-started/step-2-install-and-create/)
+To use these templates with Tibica t.Webpages, follow the complete setup guide at [https://docs.tibica.io/getting-started/step-2-install-and-create/](https://docs.tibica.io/getting-started/step-2-install-and-create/)

 ### How to Use Templates

 1. Log into your Tibica Workspace
 2. Go to the Market tab
-3. Install the t.Site application
+3. Install the t.Webpages application
-4. Open t.Site app
+4. Open t.Webpages app
 5. Click "NEW SITE"
 6. Choose from 24 available templates
 7. Name your website